MARTIMM/Sufitrail/README.md

 ```

 # Changes
+* 0.10.2
+  * Version of app displayed in `About` is now retrieved from the config.xml automatically.
+* 0.10.1
+  * Improved application icon.
+  * Creating directory structure at startup.
+  * Store user track.
 * 0.10.0
-  * Improved splashscreen
+  * Improved splashscreen.
-  * Created a program to generate a javascript caching module `SufiTrail.SufiCacheData`.
+  * Created a program to generate a javascript caching module. `SufiTrail.SufiCacheData`.
 In this module an object is generated with all the tile coordinates at several zoom levels.
 This data is created using the gpx track where all the longitude/latitude coordinates are stored for the total hiking route.
 Now this module can be inherited by another module to implement functions which use the data from the generated module.
   * Added module `SufiTrail.SufiCache` to inherit from `SufiTrail.SufiCacheData`.
 * 0.9.0 Splash screen
 * 0.8.1 Modified the standard cordova icon with a sufi-poppetje.